antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 **Why:** Leaves should visually grow from branch tips rather than float around them.
 This patch anchors the leaf base closer to the terminal branch and gives the leaf a more consistent orientation relative to the branch direction.

-**Implementation note:** The perpendicular random direction should be normalized safely.
-If the random vector is nearly parallel to the branch direction, a fallback perpendicular vector should be used before normalization.

 ---

 #### Patch 9 — Elliptic leaf shape